On this page

 "I've submitted a bug report for the dropdown menu issue.
 Can you take a look?"

 "Sorry, I can't reproduce this.
-What browser are you using?
+What browser were you using?
 Can you share your screen?"

 Front-end bugs present a unique challenge that back-end issues often don't: they're highly visual, context-dependent, and frequently difficult to reproduce.
 Yet the standard bug reporting process hasn't evolved much in decades: